Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Meals: Breakfast.

-Day four is the most magical day because you will finally experience Machu Picchu.
-You will wake up early to catch one of the first buses (around 4:30 a.m.) for the 30-minute ride up to Machu Picchu.
-You will see the sunrise over the ruins.
-Your guide will take you on an informative two-hour tour.
-Afterwards, you will have time to explore on your own and hike Huayna Picchu if you choose to (this is a separate entrance ticket and costs $75 per person).
+After have been hiking in the Andes mountain we will embark in a tour to explore this iconic Machu Picchu.
+You will wake up early in order to beat the crowds and visit this magical Inca site with many people.
+You will also have chance see the sunrise over the ruins.
+After taking the post card photos your guide will take you on an informative two-hour tour.
+Afterwards, you will have time to explore on your own and hike Huayna Picchu or Machu Picchu mountain if you choose to (this is a separate entrance ticket and costs $75 per person).
 In the afternoon, you’ll catch a two-hour train back to Ollantaytambo, followed by a bus back to Cusco, where we will transfer you to your hotel.

 Inclusions